projectriff/projectriff.io/_docs/020-getting-started-on-gke.md

   - /docs/
 ---

-The following will help you get started on GKE without [RBAC](https://kubernetes.io/docs/admin/authorization/rbac/).
+The following will help you get started on GKE with [RBAC](https://kubernetes.io/docs/admin/authorization/rbac/).
-See [here](/docs/running-on-gke-with-rbac/) for instructions with RBAC.

 ### TL;DR
 1. select a Project in the Google Cloud console, install gcloud and kubectl